patrickenfuego/Chapterize-Audiobooks/README.md

 ## About

 This is a simple command line utility that will chapterize your mp3 audiobooks for you.
 No longer will you have to dissect a waveform to look for chapter breaks, or deal with all the annoyances that come with a single audiobook file.
-You can use this as an intermediary step to creating m4b files, or keep the files the way they are.
+You can use this as an intermediary step for creating m4b files, or keep the files the way they are.

 The script utilizes the `vosk-api` machine learning library which performs a speech-to-text conversion on the audiobook file, generating timestamps throughout which are stored in a srt (subrip) file.
 The file is then parsed, searching for phrases like "prologue", "chapter", and "epilogue", which are used as separators for the generated chapter files.

 The script will also parse metadata from the source file along with the cover art (if present) and copy it into each chapter file automatically.
 There are CLI parameters you can use to pass your own ID3-compliant metadata properties, too, which always take precedence over the fields extracted from the file (if there is a conflict).
 Otherwise, the tags will be combined.

-### Notes on the Model

-The model used for speech-to-text conversion is really dependent on the quality of the audio.
-The model included in this repo is meant for small distributions on mobile systems, as it is the only one that will fit in a GitHub repository.
-While it has worked really well in my testing, you can download a larger model [here](https://alphacephei.com/vosk/models); simply replace the directory inside `/model` with the new model directory.

-### Supported Languages

-The `vosk-api` provides models in several languages.
-By default, only 'en-us' is provided with this repository, but you can download additional models from [the vosk website](https://alphacephei.com/vosk/models).
-Simply replace the existing model inside the `/model` directory with the one you wish to use.

-The following list provides ths supported language codes at the time of this writing:

-- kz
-- en-gb
-- vn
-- es
-- ru
-- de
-- ja
-- cs
-- pl
-- en-in
-- hi
-- en-us
-- pt
-- nl
-- tr
-- ua
-- cn
-- eo
-- tl-ph
-- ar
-- it
-- fr
-- el-gr
-- ca
-- sv
-- fa

 ---